COVID-19 forced companies and governments to reconsider the sustainability and resiliency of global seafood supply chains.

 Around the world, the seafood industry plays a critical role in feeding billions of people.
 It’s also a major economic driver: According to the United Nations, fishing and aquaculture provide livelihoods to around 820 million people worldwide.

-Transitioning to more sustainable fishing practices is also often difficult for these small-scale fisherfolk and aquaculture farmers.
+Further, transitioning to more sustainable fishing practices is often difficult for these small-scale fisherfolk and aquaculture farmers.
 Many do not see direct financial benefit, nor do they have the capital needed—or access to affordable loans—to make the financial investments necessary to transform their operations.

 The seafood industry also struggles with other serious issues like human rights violations, the use of unethical and illegal work practices, gender inequality, illegal and unreported and unregulated (IUU) fishing, and collapses in marine ecosystems caused by overfishing.